 The cheapest way to travel from Cancun Airport to Tulum is the ADO bus which costs 252 MXN pesos ($14 USD).

-The bus journey takes about 2 hours if you catch one of the six (6) direct bus services daily.
+The journey takes about 2 hours if you catch one of the six (6) direct services daily.

 ADO Autobuses is the only company which operates the route.
 We’ve traveled with them and can report first-hand the buses are air-conditioned, are generally in good condition and pretty reliable.

-We stowed our suitcases in the luggage compartments under the bus and kept any other valuables in our seat with us.
+We stowed our suitcases in the luggage compartments underneath and kept any other valuables in our seat with us.
 We found the buses to be safe – we wouldn’t expect you to be hassled even as a solo traveler.

 Cancun Airport to Tulum Bus Schedule